Tafara-N/alx-backend-javascript/0x05-Node_JS_basic/README.md

     - When the file can be read, it should return an object of arrays of the firstname of students per fields

 ## 8.2 Write the App controller

-Inside the file full_server/controllers/AppController.js:
+Inside the file `full_server/controllers/AppController.js`:

-Create a class named AppController.
-Add a static method named getHomepage The method accepts request and response as argument.
-It returns a 200 status and the message Hello Holberton School!
+- Create a class named `AppController`.
+Add a static method named `getHomepage`
+- The method accepts `request` and `response` as argument.
+It returns a 200 status and the message `Hello Holberton School!`

-8.3 Write the Students controller
+## 8.3 Write the Students controller

 Inside the file full_server/controllers/StudentsController.js, create a class named StudentsController.
 Add two static methods:

 The first one is getAllStudents: